-The Committee has limited discretion to adjust payouts under the OIP up to an amount equal to 20% of the maximum incentive of all executive officers, but not an amount that would exceed the maximum permitted award level for each NEO under the PBAI Plan.
-These adjustments, if any, would be based upon consideration of individual performance or other factors that the Committee determines warrant an adjustment, such as external market challenges or global economic events.
-The Committee did not use any discretion in adjusting payouts under the OIP in 2010.
+The Committee has limited authority to adjust payouts under the OIP to individual participants based upon consideration of individual performance and/or other factors that the Committee determines warrant an adjustment, such as external market challenges or global economic events.
+Under no circumstance would the payout exceed the maximum potential under the shareholder approved PBAI Plan.

-2010 Committee Actions - Performance-Based Annual Cash Incentive
+2012 Committee Actions - Performance-Based Annual Cash Incentive

-Under the PBAI Plan for 2010, the maximum incentive pool for all NEOs except the CFO was \$10,012,228 of which no more than 30% (\$3,003,668) could be allocated to any one participant.
+Under the PBAI Plan for 2012, the maximum incentive pool for all NEOs except the CFO was \$8,674,682 of which no more than 30% (\$2,602,405) could be allocated to any one participant.
 The actual awards paid were determined by the Committee in its exercise of negative discretion, primarily on the basis of performance under the OIP as described below.

-The Committee established an annual incentive compensation threshold, target and maximum payout under the OIP expressed as a percentage of base salary for each NEO, as follows:
+For 2012, the Committee established an annual incentive compensation threshold, target, and maximum payout under the OIP expressed as a percentage of base salary for each NEO, as follows:

 Annual Incentive Compensation at Threshold Annual Incentive Compensation at Target Annual Incentive Compensation at Maximum

 H.E.
 DeLoach, Jr. 40% 100% 200%

-C.J.
-Hupfer 30% 75% 150%
+B.L.
+Saunders 28% 70% 140%

 M.J.
-Sanders 32% 81% 161%
+Sanders 35% 88% 175%

-R.D.
-Fuller 28% 70% 140%
+J.M.
+Colyer, Jr. 28% 70% 140%

 R.C.
 Tiede 28% 70% 140%